XanaduAI/strawberryfields/doc/tutorials/tutorial_post_selection.rst

 |                                  |                                                    |                           | :class:`~.BaseGaussian` |
 +----------------------------------+----------------------------------------------------+---------------------------+-------------------------+

-Note that, while all backends support homodyne detection, the Gaussian backend is the only backend to support heterodyne detection.
+.. note:: While all backends support homodyne detection, the Gaussian backend is the only backend to support heterodyne detection.
 On the other hand, Fock-basis measurements are supported in all backends, though the Gaussian backend does not update the post-measurement quantum state, which would be non-Gaussian.

 The measurement operators are used in the same manner as all other quantum transformation operations in Blackbird: